udoschneider/CLDRKit/README.md

 ## Background

-### CLDR hierachical locales
+### CLDR hierarchical locales

 CLDR uses a _hierarchical_ model for locales.
-E.g. the locale `en_US` denotes a locale for the language english (`en`) and the region/country United States (`US`).
-Some locales even diffrentiate different scripts.
-All locale data is part of a tree whose root is calles `root`:
+E.g. the locale `en_US` denotes a locale for the language English (`en`) and the region/country United States (`US`).
+Some locales even differentiate different scripts.
+All locale data is part of a tree whose root is called `root`:

     +-root
       +-de